flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/example.md

     - The solid <span style=color:magenta>magenta dot</span> inidcating our aircraft will increase speed to 250 kts as we climb out of 7000 ft.
     - The <span style=color:cyan>cyan arrow</span> indicating the point where the FCU commanded altitude (in our case FL170) will be reached.

+!!! tip ""
-        - **Note:** This pseudo waypoint can shift as various flight conditions affect climb performance.
+    **Note:** The top of climb pseudo waypoint can shift as various flight conditions affect climb performance.

 ### ^^Descent^^